The Ponderosa Rural Therapeutic Centre was established by a group of people who wanted to help bridge the gap between disabled and able bodied people.

 Construction of a visitor centre began in January 1997.
 This now provides facilities such as toilets for the disabled and a refreshment area.
 A veranda has been incorporated giving beautiful views of the lake, animal sheds and surrounding countryside.

-Eve Started at Ponderosa in May 2016 as a mammal keeper before being promoted to Zoo manager a few weeks later.
+Eve Started at Ponderosa in May 2016 as a mammal keeper before being promoted to Zoo manager.
 She has a degree in Animal Health and Welfare along with years of experience working with a vast range of species.

 Eve’s favourite animal at Ponderosa are the two young Coatis, Nina and Bella.
 After they were both rejected by their mother Eve took on the role of hand rearing them, they both still live at the Zoo today and are doing brilliantly.